 CBD Oil, or cannabidiol, is one of more than 60 active agents in the cannabis sativa plant.
 The medicinal properties of CBD have been used for centuries in traditional applications.
 However, because THC, another of the active agents in cannabis, is known to have psychoactive effects, the other active agents in cannabis like CBD have been understudied and misunderstood.

 In recent times that has begun to change with the discovery of four more cannabinoids which are all thought to have significant health benefits.
 Coupled with this is the discovery that the human body has many cannabinoid receptors in the endocannabinoid system.
-These are located all over the body, but are mostly found in the brain.
-Many are associated with the human immune system and nervous system.
-These discoveries have led to a peek in interest and research in how cannabinoids can affect our brains and our health.
+These are located all over the body but are mostly found in the brain.
+Many are associated with the human immune system and the nervous system.
+These discoveries have led to a peek in interest and research on how cannabinoids can affect our brains and our health.

 CBD Oil is not THC, though some medical marijuana products combine these two agents together.
 CBD Oil can come from the marijuana plant (with more than 0.3% THC) or the hemp plant(with less than 0.3% THC).
 Both marijuana and hemp are variants of the cannabis plant.
 CBD Oil can be manufactured in a way that it contains no THC at all and therefore cannot cause the addictive ‘high’ that so many people associate with cannabis.